Aliases for CD80 Gene

 GeneCards Summary for CD80 Gene

 CD80 (CD80 Molecule) is a Protein Coding gene.
-Diseases associated with CD80 include systemic lupus erythematosus and rheumatoid arthritis.
-Among its related pathways are Allograft rejection and Cell adhesion molecules (CAMs).
+Diseases associated with CD80 include Vaccinia and Systemic Lupus Erythematosus.
+Among its related pathways are PI-3K cascade-FGFR3 and ICos-ICosL Pathway in T-Helper Cell.
 GO annotations related to this gene include coreceptor activity.
 An important paralog of this gene is CD86.

 UniProtKB/Swiss-Prot for CD80 Gene